 Have you or a loved one been charged with kidnapping or related charges in the Greater Houston area?
 Call James G. Sullivan and Associates today for a free consultation.

 Kidnapping is a serious crime that may result in an aggravated felony charge.
 The punishment for aggravated kidnapping relies heavily on intent, so a strong legal defense is necessary.
 It is vital that you do not speak with law enforcement before first speaking with an experienced criminal defense attorney.
 It could be the difference between prison or exoneration.

 If you are stressed out, overwhelmed and need guidance, call the lawyers at James G. Sullivan and Associates.
 We are dedicated to protecting your rights.
 We care about our clients and strive to get the best possible result.

-We accept clients throughout the Greater Houston area, including Conroe in Montgomery County and Richmond in Fort Bend County.
+We accept clients throughout the Greater Houston area, including Richmond in Fort Bend County.